Roger Clarke's Web-Site

 This section introduces the notion of 'researcher perspective' and how it relates to the IS research process.
 Consideration is then given to the stakeholders whose perspectives may be adopted, the dimensions on which the interests of stakeholders lie, and the nature of single-perspective, dual-perspective and multi-perspective research.

-Our propositions are relevant to all circumstances in which researchers observe a domain in which stakeholders exist.
-Some kinds of research fall outside this scope, particularly meta-research, such as systematic reviews of existing studies and discussions of research methods.
+Our arguments are relevant to all circumstances in which researchers study a domain in which stakeholders exist.
+Some kinds of research fall outside this scope, particularly meta-research, such as systematic reviews of existing studies, editorials, opinions and discussions of research methods.
 We adopt the following definition of researcher perspective:

 A Researcher Perspective is the viewpoint of a particular stakeholder in the relevant domain, which is adopted by a researcher as the, or a, viewpoint from which to observe phenomena during the conduct of a research project